Skip to main content

-You will have to supply the following information to scheme members via pensions dashboards.
+You will have to supply the following information to your members via pensions dashboards.

-- Signpost data.
+• Signpost data (referenced as ‘additional data’ in MaPS data standards).
 These are hyperlinks to websites where the member can see other useful information about the scheme, such as information on costs and charges, the scheme’s statement of investment principles and the scheme’s implementation statement.

-You can find the complete list of view data in the data standards.
+You can find the detailed requirements for view data in the data standards.

 When you should provide the data